A Review of Jaleo at Disney Springs

 Can you see the olives?
 They were so flavorful.
 In fact, they were the largest and best olives I’ve ever had the pleasure of tasting.
 And the sherry dressing was divine!
 Everyone loved this salad.

 Speaking of loving a salad, this next dish was one of my favorites from the evening.
 This is the Espinacas a la Catalana.
-Described on the menu as sauteed spinach, pine nuts, raisins, and apples.
+It was described on the menu as sauteed spinach, pine nuts, raisins, and apples.

 As we move on to course three, we’ll preview two items that were available.
 Unfortunately, we didn’t get a chance to try the Piquillo Peppers filled with goat cheese.
 Had I not been so overwhelmed with all of the choices, I would have ordered them.
 That way, we would have had the opportunity to try them as well.

-Thankfully the Patatas Bravas made up for the course.
-Described as a Jaleo favorite: fried potatoes with spicy tomato sauce and aioli.
+Thankfully, the Patatas Bravas made up for the course.
+They are described as a Jaleo favorite: fried potatoes with spicy tomato sauce and aioli.

 Okay, I do have to tell you.
 I didn’t try the aioli part because I can’t get past my aversion to mayonnaise.
 But I did try the spicy tomato sauce.

 And if that wasn’t enough, we still had the final course, dessert.
-There were two choices for dessert.
+We had two choices for dessert.
 The first was the Pan Con Chocolate, described as chocolate custard with caramelized bread, olive oil, and brioche ice cream.

 This one got mixed reviews at our table.
 Personally, I loved it, and it was one of my favorite bites of the evening.
 I felt as though the elements on the bottom of the cup needed to be mixed together to get the full flavor.